Rahulsharma0810/rahulsharma0810/Readme.md

 - Worked on GCP as Lead Ops Engineer.

-- Migrated 3-tier application From on-premises to GCP occupying more than USD 50K GCP resources per month.
+- Migrated 3-tier application From on-premises to GCP, occupying more than USD 50K GCP resources per month.

 - Designing and implementing cloud-based solutions that meet the organization's business needs and objectives, using tools such as Terraform to automate the infrastructure provisioning process.